What is the Role of Small Models in the LLM Era: A Survey: Collaboration

-A straightforward approach is to consider the input-output pairs from all models and select the best-performing one~\cite{jiang2023llm}.
+\textbf{(2) Training-required Router} These methods train a dedicated routing model, such as a classifier or ranking model, to learn how to allocate user tasks to the appropriate size models.
+A straightforward approach is to consider the input-output pairs from all models and select the best-performing one~\cite{jiang2023llm,ding2024hybrid}.
 However, this comprehensive ensemble strategy does not significantly reduce inference costs.
 To address this, some methods train efficient, reward-based routers that select optimal models without needing to access the models' outputs~\cite{lu2023routing,narayanan2023tryage}.
 OrchestraLLM~\cite{lee2024orchestrallm} introduces a retrieval-based dynamic router that assumes instances with similar semantic embeddings share the same difficulty level.
 This allows for the selection of an appropriate expert based on the embedding distances between the testing instance and those in expert pools.
-Similarly, RouteLLM~\cite{ong2024routellm} leverages human preference data and data augmentation to train a small router model, which effectively reduces inference costs and enhances out-of-domain generalization.
+Similarly, \colortext{RouteLLM~\cite{ong2024routellm} formulates routing as a preference prediction problem by training a lightweight router on human preference data and augmented examples to predict whether a query requires a stronger LLM or can be handled by a weaker one.
+Based on the predicted user preference, the router dynamically selects the appropriate model, which can reduce inference cost while maintaining response quality and generalizing well to out-of-domain queries}.
 FORC~\cite{vsakota2024fly} proposes a meta-model (a regression model) to assign queries to the most suitable model without requiring the execution of any large models during the process.
 The meta-model is trained on existing pairs of queries and model performance scores.
+In this category, the router has to be maintained, but can often yield stronger selection performance.

-Furthermore, recent benchmarks for model routing have been established~\cite{hu2024routerbench,shnitzer2023large}, facilitating more accessible and cost-effective deployments of large language models.
+Furthermore, recent benchmarks for model routing have been established~\cite{hu2024routerbench,shnitzer2023large}, facilitating the collaboration between larger and smaller models.